BerylCrescent/challenge_portfolio_Wiola/README.md

 ## Subtask 1

 The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1qcSn0Cj1NldS_lztPdzc3xv2Kka49Fbw/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet: for US_01 there are 3, and for US_02 I prepared 4.
 The ID consists of the User Story number and Test Case number, np.
 US_01_01.
+Feel free to use the table of contents for navigation.

 ## Subtask 2

 The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1rF0C0XI9mb8PAw-67_fDALD1EyknA0Jl/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 22.
 The ID consists of the TC shortcut and a sequential number, np.
 TC_001.
+Feel free to use the table of contents for navigation.

 ## Subtask 3